skrrtn/Multi-Chat-Viewer-DotNet/README.md

 - **Username Click Navigation**: Click on any username to view that user's message history
 - **@Mention Click Support**: Click on @mentions to quickly navigate to mentioned users
 - **@Mention Highlighting**: Visual highlighting of @username mentions in orange with background color
+- **Streamer Mentions Window**: Dedicated window to track mentions of the streamer's name across all active channels
 - **User Lookup System**: Search for users across all channels with message counts and statistics
 - **User Message History**: View complete message history for any user across all monitored channels